Andrew Carnegie Mansion: Third and fourth stories

 On the third story were bedrooms for the Carnegies' visitors.
 The third floor's central hallway has a coved ceiling and stained-glass laylight with plaster frame.
-Andrew and his daughter had their own gymnasiums on the third floor, which were converted to exhibition space during 1949.
+Andrew and his daughter had their own gymnasiums on the third floor, which were converted to exhibition space in 1949.
 Louise's sister Stella had a suite of rooms on the third story, including a living room, bedroom, bathroom, and numerous closets.
 Another room, where Margaret was tutored as a child, had burlap coverings so she could pin her assignments to the walls.
 There were also a guest bedroom, a trunk room, multiple bathrooms, and bedrooms for guests' servants.
 The third floor was subdivided into offices after the Carnegies died.
 In 1976, the third floor became the Cooper Hewitt Museum's library, known as the Doris and Henry Dreyfuss Study Center.
 The Barbara and Morton Mandel Design Gallery, measuring 6000 ft2, was added to the third floor during a 2010s renovation.

 The house's servants originally had the fourth story to themselves.
 Unlike the rest of the house, the fourth floor was not insulated and did not have ventilation; it was relatively simple in design, with white glazed tiles.
 The fourth story consisted of numerous bedrooms arranged around a hall; at the center of the hallway, a bronze railing surrounded the third-floor laylight.
 Female servants occupied most of the rooms, while male servants lived near the southwest corner.
 There were also two storage rooms: one each for Louise Carnegie and for the housekeeper.
 The fourth floor was subdivided after the Carnegies died.
 Since the 1990s, the Design Resource Center has occupied the fourth story, extending into 9 and 11 East 90th Street.
 The fourth story includes the Henry Luce Study Room for American Art and the Drue Heinz Study Center for Drawings and Prints.